kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 * Pull images from the defaults paths at `registry.k8s.io` using `kubeadm config images {list|pull}`.
 * Push images to the paths from `kubeadm config images list --config=config.yaml`, where `config.yaml` contains the custom `imageRepository`, and/or `imageTag` for etcd and CoreDNS.
 * Pass the same `config.yaml` to `kubeadm init`.

 #### Custom sandbox (pause) images {#custom-pause-image}

 To set a custom image for these you need to configure this in your
-{{< glossary_tooltip text="container runtime" term_id="container-runtime" >}}
-to use the image.
+{{< glossary_tooltip text="container runtime" term_id="container-runtime" >}} to use the image.
 Consult the documentation for your container runtime to find out how to change this setting;
 for selected container runtimes, you can also find advice within the [Container Runtimes](/docs/setup/production-environment/container-runtimes/) topic.

-### Uploading control-plane certificates to the cluster
+### Uploading control plane certificates to the cluster

-By adding the flag `--upload-certs` to `kubeadm init` you can temporary upload the control-plane certificates to a Secret in the cluster.
+By adding the flag `--upload-certs` to `kubeadm init` you can temporary upload the control plane certificates to a Secret in the cluster.
 Please note that this Secret will expire automatically after 2 hours.
 The certificates are encrypted using a 32byte key that can be specified using `--certificate-key`.
-The same key can be used to download the certificates when additional control-plane nodes are joining, by passing `--control-plane` and `--certificate-key` to `kubeadm join`.
+The same key can be used to download the certificates when additional control plane nodes are joining, by passing `--control-plane` and `--certificate-key` to `kubeadm join`.

 The following phase command can be used to re-upload the certificates after expiration: